chadramsey/chadramsey.github.io/_posts/2021-02-17-accelerometer-pi.md

 *"Connection to the websocket server via JavaScript shows the real time data stream from Python"*

 ### Further Implementation
-Now that the data is being accepted by the websocket server, the sky is the limit.
-The server can further parse the coordinate data being passed in and be analyzed to form patterns for the use cases above (and more!).
+Now that the data is being accepted by the websocket server the sky is the limit.
+Instead of simply appending the input, the server can further parse the coordinate data being passed in and be analyzed to form patterns for the use cases above (and more!).
 This kind of shared coordinate data might also be used in game development to transform game objects in real time (let's get some wheelies up in Zwift).

 ### Final Thoughts
 This project was interesting to work through on a number of levels.
 Dusting off the Raspberry Pi to work on another hardware-based project reminded me why I've made a career of development - it's exciting to brainstorm concepts and see how far they can be taken.
 While it's easy to get caught up in the day-to-day tasks of development, taking the time to conceptualize the ideas rolling around in mind keeps the craft interesting.